breizhmg/dap-py/docs/Dap_py.md

 #### `a2e.setup_two_factor_auth(username=None, password=None, authcode=None)`

 Similar to the method above, but uses two-factor authentication.
 The authcode is the 6-digit password code from Google Authenticator.
 This is the highest authentication level available.
 The again stores the certificate in a `.<host name>.cert` file.
 Returns whether or not a valid certificate was created.

+Alternatively, you can choose to set up basic authentication.
+This method does not create a certificate.

+#### `a2e.setup_basic_auth(username=None, password=None)`

+Sets up basic authentication with a username and password.
+The arguments are optional, but the module will prompt for them if omitted.

 ### Searching for Files